 - Developing your team to be more effective and efficient/

 - Team building

-This managerial aspect of the role is one of the most important aspects of all.
-However, this is always in conjunction with more technical skills required in running an office without any issues.
+This managerial aspect of the role is one of the most important aspects.
+However, this is always in conjunction with more technical skills required to run an office without any issues.